Peloton star Cody Rigsby says you did not survive a pandemic to do anything but thrive

 “I am definitely going to be having a hot girl summer, and no one is going to stop me,” he announced as the warm-up got underway.
 “It’s shot girl summer, okay?
 Because she is vaccinated and ready to hit it.
 I cannot wait to just be sloppily breathing in people’s faces.”

 Though Rigsby’s enthusiasm for a post-coronavirus world seemed to power his pedaling, the scene around him was still eerie and vacant, proof that the pandemic endures.
 He would normally be teaching to a full room, recording the live session for future on-demand viewing — the operation is not unlike a late-night show, with the instructor playing the host — but safety precautions meant the New York City studio was empty, save for off-screen production assistants.
-Rigsby was flanked by unmanned Peloton bikes in shadow, arranged behind him in such a way that they appeared to be encroaching on him from the dark.
+Rigsby was flanked by Peloton bikes in shadow, arranged behind him in such a way that they appeared to be encroaching on him from the dark.

 Despite this, Rigsby appeared practically euphoric, offering up one affirmation after another about what we did not survive a pandemic to do.
 For the queer-curious: “You did not survive a pandemic not to kiss a girl if you want, or a boy if you want.”
 For the aging bikini lover who, Rigsby assures us, can wear a G-string if so desired: “You did not survive a pandemic for those cheeks not to be tan.”
 To a woman who wrote into his “Ask Your Boo” segment wondering what to do about a guy she likes who fails to deliver “fireworks in the bedroom”: “Babe, you did not survive a pandemic to fake an orgasm, okay?”

 Before the pandemic, Peloton was best known for its cringey 2019 holiday ad that went viral.
 Today, Peloton is one of the success stories of the coronavirus shutdowns.
-Late last year, with gyms still closed and vaccines months from being released, Peloton sales had tripled from the year before, at nearly $760 million.
+Late last year, with gyms still closed and vaccines months from being released, Peloton sales had tripled from the year before, to nearly $760 million.
 The brand was the subject of a “Saturday Night Live” parody and, given the cost of the hardware (the bikes start at $1,895 or $2,495, depending on the model), became the kind of material acquisition that Says Something About You.

 As Peloton’s star rose, so did the profiles of its most popular instructors, which includes Rigsby.
 Even if you’re not one of the more than 5.4 million registered Peloton members, you’ve probably seen clips of Rigsby’s witticisms or his sermons on behalf of the #FreeBritney movement, which have made the rounds on TikTok and Instagram, where he has 129,000 followers and 786,000 followers, respectively.